Tsovak/go-test-parser/README.md

 ### Use in your CI workflows

-The CLI is being used on the Github Action workflows in this repository.
+The CLI is used on the Github Action workflows in this repository.
 See "Generate report" action step for more information.